1986 Florida Attorney General election

-The 1986 Florida Attorney General election was held on November 4, 1986.
-Bob Butterworth would be elected defeating Jim Watt with 58.63% of the vote.
+The 1986 election for Florida Attorney General was held on November 4, 1986.
+Bob Butterworth would be elected defeating James Watt with 58.63% of the vote.
 Incumbent James C. Smith would not run in this election.

 Primary election

 Primary elections were held on September 2, 1986.

 Democratic primary

 The positions for Walt Dartland are known.
 Dartland would say while running for Attorney General that he was opposed to the death penalty, giving the juries the option of recommending life sentences without parole instead of the death penalty.
 He would also uniquely offer a money-back guarantee for anyone who made a donation under $100 and was unsatisfied with his performance when he became attorney general would give a refund.